skyzyx/resume/resumes/ryanparman-software-eng-devtools.ats.md

 Ryan Parman is a cloud-native engineering leader with over 25 years of experience, who specializes in technical leadership, software development, site reliability engineering, and cybersecurity for the modern web.
 A seasoned problem-solver who excels at listening, adapting, and driving continuous improvement.
 Committed to delivering exceptional work, building impactful solutions, and elevating team performance.

 ## Work Experience

-Older roles are truncated for brevity.
-If interested, details can be found [on GitHub](https://github.com/skyzyx/resume/blob/master/ryanparman-previously.md).

 ### [McGraw Hill] — Remote (since COVID), previously Seattle, WA